 Our goal is to provide emergency and routine facilities services in a timely and effective manner.
 This division serves all public buildings, which include City Hall, Police Headquarters, Fire stations, Public Schools, Public Library, Elmwood Hall, Veterans Hall, Old Jail, Old Library, Head Start Building, the Public Works Complex, and the public parks buildings to name a few.
 The Public Buildings Division also provides assistance and support to the other divisions within the Public Works Department as needed.

-The staffing for this division includes a Superintendent, a Foreman, six state-licensed trades personnel (one electrician, one HVAC technician, one steamfitter and three plumbers), two home improvement contractors (one mason/carpenter and one general maintenance mechanic), and one secretary-bookkeeper at the moment.
+The staffing for this division includes a Superintendent, a Foreman, seven state licensed trades personnel (two electricians, one HVAC technician, one steamfitter and three plumbers), two home improvement contractors (one mason/carpenter and one general maintenance mechanic), and one secretary-bookkeeper at the moment.
 This small, efficient, and highly skilled staff provides 24/7 maintenance, repair and emergency facility service to all municipal departments and educators housed in our City buildings and schools.

 In addition to repair and maintenance services, the staff of Public Buildings performs or manages minor alteration projects that save the City of Danbury a considerable amount of money.
 Examples of more recent projects, which vary in size and scope, are:

 3) Security upgrades to Library, City Hall and DPW complex.

 4) Old Quarry Nature Center roof replacement.

 5) Bear Mountain cottage renovations.